-Dig all around the dahlia clump and lift the tubers with a fork, taking great care not to damage them with the spikes.
+Once the dahlia foliage has started to die down, dig all around the clump and lift the tubers with a fork, taking great care not to damage them with the fork spikes.
 Shake off as much soil as you can.
 Then, using secateurs, cut down the dahlia stems and compost the leaves.

-Rinse off the soil thoroughly, then stand the tubers upside down to dry.
+Use a hose or bucket of water to thoroughly rinse the soil off the dahlia tubers, and then stand the tubers upside down to dry.